My Top 5 Best Energy Efficient Home Upgrades to Reduce Your Bills

 Smart radiator valves replace your old analog ones and transform your home heating system into a smart heating system.
 If your existing system as only got a programmer that turns your heating on and off you can now make it smart very easily.
 Even if you have a fairly comprehensive system with several zones allowing you to control upstairs and downstairs separately, you could improve it hugely with smart TRVs as they create a separate smart zone in every room!

 The smart TRVs allow you to control every room in your home individually and you can control them by time, day and temperature.
-So if your work Monday to Friday 9 - 5 you can set that room to be at say 19º C between those hours and if you have to go away for a few days you can set it to maintain say 13ºC.
+So if you work Monday to Friday 9 - 5 you can set that room to be at say 19º C between those hours and if you have to go away for a few days you can set it to maintain say 13ºC.
 You can even use geofencing to automatically turn the heating down when you leave the house and back on before you get home.
 Here’s a link to a review I recently wrote on the Tado smart TRV's I installed.

 Conclusion: